Blind Ministry

 Volunteer as part of a team in home construction for families in need.

-The Lutheran Coalition brings 11 Wake County churches together to strengthen relationships while serving families in need of affordable housing.
-The last Lutheran Build was one of nine single family houses on Kissena Lane in Apex.
+The Lutheran Coalition brings 10 Wake County churches together to strengthen relationships while serving families in need of affordable housing.
+The current Lutheran Build is in the neighborhood of Flower’s Place in Knightdale.

 Contact: Tim Hiteshew